aaronlmathis/gosight/README.md

 GoSight is a high-performance, modular, and vendor-agnostic observability platform written in Go.
 It includes an agent that collects system metrics and meta data and a server that aggregates, stores, and exposes those metrics securely over gRPC.

 **This (ambitious) project is still in early development.
 Not available for production yet, and many features yet to be included.
-Some scripts might not work.**
+Some scripts might not work.
+Please see the [Project Status](https://github.com/aaronlmathis/gosight/blob/main/PROJECT_STATUS.md) for updates.**

 ## 🌐 Project Overview